yuhenghuang/yuhenghuang.github.io/source/_posts/random-point-in-circle.md

 Let's assume that \( f(y|x) \) follows a uniform distribution on its support.
 This would not hurt us as long it does not violate the conditions.

-Proving condition is out of the scope of the post, but the assumption can be proved to be true by contradiction.
+Proving condition is out of the scope of the post, but the assumption can be proved to be true by contradiction straightforwardly.

 Given this new condition, the density of \( x \) is